theproadam/renderX/README.md

 ://Colon closes The Object
 ```
 ## Editing Object Rotation Before Or During Runtime:
-Each Object Is Stored In A Array, Which is then sent into the render Program
+Each object is stored in an array, Which is then sent into the render program
-These Objects can be retrived from the objectX dataStore by using:
+These objects can be retrived from the objectX dataStore by using:
 ```c#
 data.objXData[0].Name = "";
 data.objXData[0].objectFaces = new Face3D[0];